About the Leisure Owners Association

 Details are available for the entire range, built between 1967 and 1996.

-These are accessible to members through the Technical Reference Library and Owner’s Manual sections of the Discussion Forum and our Saltings Magazine.
+These are accessible to members through the Technical Reference Library and Owner’s Manual sections of the Discussion Forum and the Association magazine, “Leisuretime”.

 Scans of the original brochures for each Leisure yacht can also be found and downloaded from the website on the respective pages for each yacht.